abhisha1991/w207_final_project/README.md

 ```
 ibmcloud login
 ```
-4. Create SSH Key for SSH log in into the VM
+4. (Optional - only if you are using your own setup) Create SSH Key for SSH log in into the VM
-5. Get your SSH Key ID.
+5. (Optional - only if you are using your own setup) Get your SSH Key ID.
 ```
 ibmcloud sl security sshkey-list
 ```
-6. We will use the following SSH key ID assuming you are working with abhisha@ischool.berkeley.edu - 1822632
+6. We will use the following SSH key ID assuming you are working with abhisha's account - 1822632
 7. Create the VM in IBM cloud and wait till it is fully provisioned
 ```
 ibmcloud sl vs create --datacenter=dal13 --hostname=w207 --domain=ucb.com  --cpu=4 --memory=32768 --disk=100 --os=UBUNTU_18_64 --billing=hourly --network=1000 --key=1822632 --san